Hedvig Lindahl: Club career

 Lindahl started her club career at Gropptorps IF, outside Katrineholm in Södermanland, a boys' team.
 Lindahl then played for Torp IF, DFK Värmbol and Tunafors SK.

 She moved into the Damallsvenskan with Malmö FF Dam in 2001 after being scouted by Malmö and Sweden national youth team coach Elisabeth Leidinge.
 During her three seasons at Malmö, Lindahl faced strong competition from the national team goalkeeper at the time Caroline Jönsson.
 She finished the 2003 season on loan to IF Trion, then spent five seasons with Linköpings FC, joining Kopparbergs/Göteborg FC in 2009.

 Despite 21 shutouts in 43 matches during two seasons with Göteborg, coach Torbjörn Nilsson did not renew Lindahl's contract.
 Instead she moved to ambitious Kristianstads DFF in time for the 2011 season.

 Lindahl signed for London-based FA WSL club Chelsea Ladies in December 2014.
 After four "clean sheets" in her first five games, Chelsea coach Emma Hayes hailed Lindahl as the best goalkeeper in the WSL.

 At the 2015 FA Women's Cup Final, staged at Wembley Stadium for the first time, Lindahl kept goal in Chelsea's 1–0 win over Notts County.
 It was Chelsea's first major trophy.
 In October 2015 she also started Chelsea's 4–0 win over Sunderland which secured the club's first FA WSL title and a League and Cup "double".
 In April 2019, Lindahl announced she would depart Chelsea at the end of the 2018–19 campaign after four seasons with the club.

 On 17 July 2019, Lindahl signed a one-year deal with VfL Wolfsburg.

+In 2020, Lindahl signed for Spanish Liga F side Atlético Madrid Femenino.

+Lindahl returned to her native Sweden in 2022 with Djurgårdens IF.
+In July 2023, she left the club after both parties agreed to terminate her contract, after Lindahl had posted on social media calling into question elements of the fan culture and being pictured signing a shirt for a fan of Djurgårdens' rivals Hammarby IF.

+Following a spell at Eskilstuna United in 2024, Lindahl announced her retirement from playing.
+She played her very last game on 25 May 2024.